-In 2015, an injury to her wrist prevented her from carrying the tripod and handling the darkroom easel.
+In 2015, an injury to her wrist prevented her from lifting and handling the darkroom equipment and the tripod that was required for shooting infrared film.
 This temporary disability afforded her the opportunity to explore the lumen-print photography process.
-By combining some 21st-century processes, she has created many colorful and often abstract images of botanical material, which is somewhat reminiscent of her grandmother’s collection of pressed flowers.
+By combining some 21st-century techniques with her 19-century processes, she has created many colorful and often abstract images of botanical material, which are somewhat reminiscent of her grandmother’s collection of pressed flowers.

 See News for information about current exhibitions.